 There are several marinas that border Lake Norman.
 These marinas offer boat ramps to use with your own boat, or you can rent one for the day.
 Be on the lookout for some Lake Norman treasures while you’re on the lake.
 Hundreds of acres of land were flooded as Lake Norman was being created.
 You never know what you might uncover.

 To learn more about the history of Lake Norman, take an afternoon outing to Duke Energy’s Energy Explorium.
 The Explorium, located in Huntersville, North Carolina, offers interactive exhibits, a mile-long nature trail bordering the lake and a picnic shelter next to the butterfly garden overlooking Lake Norman.
+By the way, if you are into butterflies, you can learn from Happy DIY Home how to start your own butterfly garden.
 To learn more about why and how Lake Norman was built, there is an exhibit with a movie called “The Great Inland Sea”.

 Another great way to discover the history of Lake Norman is by visiting one of the many parks bordering the lake.
 Jetton Park is a 104-acre, lakefront park in Cornelius, North Carolina.
 The park offers a sandy beach area, picnic decks, playgrounds, biking and walking trails and event venue Waterfront Hall.
 Near Troutman, North Carolina is Lake Norman State Park, formerly Duke Power State Park.
 The park offers miles of trails, camping, boating, and swimming.